northperseids/circinibot/README.md

 * edit the example.env file and put your own bot token and bot ID in for the TOKEN and CLIENT_ID variables (be sure to rename the `example.env` to just `.env`)
 * open the bot folder in your terminal and run `npm install`<br>

-...and you should be good to go - from there, just run the circini.js file using `node circini.js` (or use something like pm2 if you want to keep the bot up in the background - I've been using pm2 to keep my bots running). *Note that in order to use it in DMs you'll need to enable "user installs" in the Discord developer portal and install/authorize the bot on your account, not on a server.* If you get stuck, there's plenty of decent videos and etc. showing how to get a bot up and running!
+...and you should be good to go - from there, just run the circini.js file using `node circini.js` (or use something like pm2 if you want to keep the bot up in the background - I've been using pm2 to keep my bots running).

+*Note that in order to use it in DMs you'll need to enable "user installs" in the Discord developer portal and install/authorize the bot on your account, not on a server.
+Also, please note that if you allow other people to authorize your bot and/or invite the bot to a server, EVERYONE IN THE SERVER and/or EVERYONE WHO AUTHORIZES THE BOT will be able to send messages with your proxies!!!
+This is intended for use in DMs only!!*

+If you get stuck, there's plenty of decent videos and etc. showing how to get a bot up and running!

 # Support/Contact
 Yeah... this bot isn't going to have a lot of support.
 If you're running into issues, you can contact me on Discord, but *no* guarantees I'll be available or able to help.